Workshop Details and Sign-Up

 CLASSIC WORKSHOP STRUCTURE

 — The classic workshops used to be regular workshops, but you can sign up for them, and go through all the videos as fast as you would like.
-The homework assignments are still there, as well as the responses from a previous workshop, but you do not send in any assignments.
+All six weeks are there.
+The homework assignments are still there, as well as some of the responses from a previous workshop, but you do not send in any assignments.
 You just do them for yourself.
 And you can come back over the years as often as you want without any extra costs.

 Standard workshops are all SIX WEEKS LONG.

 Classic workshops you can go through as slow or as fast as you want.

 Cost of online workshops is $300.00 each.
 (Payment instructions either on Teachable or through Dean.
 Instructions below.)

 Cost of Classic online workshops is $150.00 each.
 (Payment instructions when you buy the workshop on teachable.com.)

 NO REFUNDS.
 However, your money can be moved to a different workshop down the road if you have schedule or health problems.
 We will work with you.